currawong-project/libcw/README.md

 # To Do

+- Fix the time functions to make them more convenient and C++ish.
 - implement floating point UI numbers
 - UI needs a special UUID (not kInvalidId) to specify the 'root' UI element.
 See note in cwUi._createFromObj()
 - Look at 'BUG' warnings in cwNumericConvert.h.